Interstellar object: Hypothetical missions

-With current space technology, close visits and orbital missions are challenging due to their high speeds, though not impossible.
+With current space technology, close visits and orbital missions are challenging due to interstellar interlopers' high speeds, though not impossible.

 The Initiative for Interstellar Studies (i4is) launched in 2017 Project Lyra to assess the feasibility of a mission to ʻOumuamua.
 Several options for sending a spacecraft to ʻOumuamua within a time-frame of 5 to 25 years were suggested.
 One option is using first a Jupiter flyby followed by a close solar flyby at 3 solar radius in order to take advantage of the Oberth effect.
-Different mission durations and their velocity requirements were explored with respect to the launch date, assuming direct impulsive transfer to the intercept trajectory.
+Different mission durations and velocity requirements were explored with respect to the launch date, assuming direct impulsive transfer to the intercept trajectory.

-The Comet Interceptor spacecraft by ESA and JAXA, planned to launch in 2029, will be positioned at the Sun-Earth L2 point to wait for a suitable long-period comet to intercept and flyby for study.
-In case that no suitable comet is identified during its 3-year wait, the spacecraft could be tasked to intercept an interstellar object in short notice, if reachable.
+The Comet Interceptor spacecraft by ESA and JAXA, planned to launch in 2029, will be positioned at the Sun-Earth L2 point to wait for a suitable long-period comet to intercept and fly by for study.
+If no suitable comet is identified during its 3-year endurance, the spacecraft could be tasked to intercept a reachable interstellar interloper at short notice.